 Things to do at your log cabin in the Cotswolds

-While it was tempting to simply sit out in the sun with a book, there were too many things we wanted to do to allow us to sit still for long.
+While it was tempting to simply sit out in the sun with a book or relax in the hot tub, there were too many things we wanted to do to allow us to sit still for long.
 We couldn’t have asked for better weather.
 I’d love to come back here in the winter though, to have an excuse to keep the fire roaring away and curl up with a good book and a mug of hot chocolate.

 But the sunshine beckoned.
 We swam, rowed, paddled, kayaked, and walked around the lake, drank Pimms in the hot tub, and dined alfresco.